syupoh/VWCE-Net/README.md

 * This is a PyTorch implementation for paper "Video analysis of small bowel capsule endoscopy using a Transformer network".

 ## Environment
 * We build this repo from the OpenSource project [MMAction2](https://github.com/open-mmlab/mmaction2).
-* The following steps are based on [MMAction2](https://github.com/open-mmlab/mmaction2).
+The following steps are based on [MMAction2](https://github.com/open-mmlab/mmaction2) install step.

 1. Create a conda virtual environment and install PyTorch and TorchVision:
 ```